1. Quality Assurance at Aberystwyth

-2. The four Pro Vice-Chancellors are key members of the University Executive and report to the Vice-Chancellor on their specific areas of responsibility as follows:
+2. The Pro Vice-Chancellors, Learning & Teaching and Research, are key members of the University Executive and report to the Vice-Chancellor on their specific areas of responsibility.

-5. A number of senior Academic Quality and Records Office (AQRO) staff are involved in the operation of Quality Assurance procedures reporting to the Director, Academic Quality and Records.
-AQRO also provides support for at Institute level through designated quality assurance contacts.
+5. A number of senior Academic Registry staff are involved in the operation of Quality Assurance procedures reporting to the Academic Registrar.
+The Academic Registry also provides support at faculty level.

-1.5 Levels of responsibility at University and Institute level
+1.5 Levels of responsibility at University and Faculty level

-1. To reflect the structure of the University and recognise the role of the Institutes in quality assurance and enhancement, some quality functions are delegated to Institutes whilst others remain at University level.
+1. To reflect the structure of the University and recognise the role of the faculties in quality assurance and enhancement, some quality functions are delegated to faculties whilst others remain at University level.

 University level processes

-2. Responsibility for the following quality processes and procedures is retained by the University’s Senate, Academic Board and delegated sub-committees:
+2. Responsibility for the following quality assurance processes and procedures is retained by the University’s Senate, Academic Board and other sub-committees:

-3. Responsibility for the following procedures and processes is delegated to Institutes and exercised through Institute committee structures:
+Responsibility for the following procedures and processes is delegated to faculties and exercised through faculty committee structures: